analogicus/jnw_gr07_sky130a/README.md

 # System description
 This is a temperature measurement circuit.
 It is built up of two blocks:
-1. Temp to Current, a circuit that outputs a current proportional to temperature (PTAT)
+1. Temp to Current, a circuit that outputs a current proportional to absolute temperature (PTAT)
 2. Current to PWM, a circuit that outputs a digital PWM signal proportional to temperature